thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">Mark is fresh off his first dive into Ansible, the popular system automation tool.
 His first reaction to the technology was to imagine the security dangers of an overly powerful  Ansible controller.
 Mark will share some of his first experience mitigating risk while also bringing the technological benefits into his workplace.</p>
-      <p class="bio">Mark is 17 years into his career as a an 'opdev', a system operator who knows how to program.
+      <p class="bio">Bio: "Mark is 17 years into his career as a an 'opdev', a system operator who knows how to program.
 As a long time member of Skullspace, he founded the hacker space festival Hax, with inspiration taken from The Long Con.
-Mark is also an organizer of casual chess meetups, you may find him sitting with a chess board ready to take a break from conference watching.</p>
+Mark is also an organizer of casual chess meetups, you may find him sitting with a chess board ready to take a break from conference watching."</p>

     </div>
   </div>